arathron123/mystic-editor/README.md

 **python3 mystic-editor.py --rom stockRoms/en.gb --addr addr_en_romexpand.txt --romexpand -e**

 Optional argument when encoding: --fix-checksum (it fixes the header and global checksums of the rom)

+Also optional: --ffl2 path/to/ffl2.gb  (it decodes music from english version of FFL 2 rom with md5sum **2bb0df1b672253aaa5f9caf9aab78224**)

 Feel free to join our discord server https://discord.gg/mdTDMKh5FR